-This role has included:
+This role included:

-- Management of two Heads of Departments (Participation and Events), including supervision, goal-setting, report monitoring, strategic planning, and interpersonal motivation.
+Management of two Heads of Departments (Participation and Events), including supervision, goal-setting, report monitoring, strategic planning, and interpersonal motivation.

-- Non-direct management of 20 staff members (managers and officers) who report to both Heads of department.
+Non-direct management of 20 staff members (managers and officers) who report to both Heads of department.
 These staff members are based all over the UK, including some home-workers.

-- Carrying out the largest ever consultation with deaf children and young people across the UK, asking them what they wanted the charity to do for them.
+Carrying out the largest ever consultation with deaf children and young people across the UK, asking them what they wanted the charity to do for them.
 This became an internal report document and informed the fundamental principles of our Youth Strategy.

-- Overseeing and supporting a challenging organisational change from a 64-year old parents’ charity to a child-centred one.
+Overseeing and supporting a challenging organisational change from a 64-year old parents’ charity to a child-centred one.

-- Development of a robust Youth Strategy to achieve a meaningful child-centred organisation.
+Development of a robust Youth Strategy to achieve a meaningful child-centred organisation.

-- Development of a Volunteering strategy to enable young deaf people to have opportunities to do more.
+Development of a Volunteering Strategy to enable young deaf people to have opportunities to do more.

 Development and implementation of clear strands to deliver key milestones against our youth strategy; Information and Advice, a new website, training and development, extended activities to include deaf children, CYP programme (Arts, Sports and Leisure), Participation and governance.

-- Writing/development of key-related policies around the involvement of dcyp
+Writing/development of key-related policies around the involvement of dcyp

-- Alignment of key strategic aims along with national government strategies, e.g. Aiming High, Integrated Youth Support Services, National Citizenship Service
+Alignment of key strategic aims along with national government strategies, e.g. Aiming High, Integrated Youth Support Services, National Citizenship Service

-- Establishing a Participation Unit with to deliver our strategic change.
+Establishing a Participation Unit with to deliver our strategic change.

-- Working with external and internal colleagues, both in the voluntary and statutory sector to enhance the lives of deaf children and young people.
+Working with external and internal colleagues, both in the voluntary and statutory sector to enhance the lives of deaf children and young people.

-- Full involvement with all senior management decisions with other deputy directors.
+Full involvement with all senior management decisions with other deputy directors.

 Jan 2005 – May 2007

 Post-doctoral research assistant, Dept Human Communication Science, University College London, London.
 Investigating 0-3yr. deaf children’s developmental outcomes.
-This is part of a Big Lottery funded project to look at the benefits of early diagnosis.
-This job started at City University, and finished at UCL.

 Sept 2004 – January 2005